edgelesssys/constellation/rfc/attestation-config.md

 While this API should stay compatible with old release, extensive changes to our code may require breaking changes to the format of the attestation config files.
 In this case a new API version will be used to retrieve the config in the updated format, e.g. `/constellation/v2/attestation/<ATTESTATION_VARIANT>/`.
 The old API will still receive updates for at least the next release cycle, during this time this API version will also return a deprecation warning when requesting `list`.

+### AWS

+AWS provides a way to precalculate launchmeasurements for their firmware in SEV-SNP CVMs.
+Since the launchmeasurement can change at any point in time we need to serve up-to-date measurements through the attestation config API.
+This will enable users to (a) check which measurements are currently available and manually select any of them.
+It will also enable users to (b) specify a value `latest` for the launchmeasurement.

+Ideally AWS will announce firmware changes in the future as part of maintenance announcements.
+This announcement should include a timeframe when the maintenance will start and when all machines will have the new firmware.

+Until then we have to implement a custom solution:

+To determine which values are selected when `latest` is configured we populate a field `last-seen-on` in each object within the AWS API.
+There are only three objects in the API at all times.
+Two objects that represent measurements we have already seen on an EC2 instance.
+One object that represents a newly released firmware that has not been seen on any machine.

+We are assuming that AWS will not release a new firmware, without completing the rollout of the currently released version.
+We are also assuming that AWS will keep it's fleet in a state where at most two distinct firmware versions are present.

+Two independent pipelines are responsible for managing the API:

+**Pipeline A:**
+- periodically scan [aws/uefi](https://github.com/aws/uefi) for new releases, build them, precalculate measurements and push new objects to API.
+- `last-seen-on` is set to a placeholder value.

+**Pipeline B:**
+- periodically start new AWS EC2 instance and fetch a new SNP report from that machine, including the current measurement `current`.
+- `list` the available measurements in the API and compare them to `current`.
+  - `if list.Contains(current) and last-seen-on == placeholder`: update `last-seen-on` to current date and remove the oldest API object.
+  - `if list.Contains(current) and last-seen-on != placeholder`: do nothing.
+  - `if !list.Contains(current)`: fail, alerting us of unreleased/unplanned firmware updates.

+The pipelines should run ~ daily.